roshanlam/RoshanEssayEdu/README.md

 the source code for the front-end is in client/src.

-To modify, installing of node dependencies is necessary:
+To modify, installing node dependencies is necessary:

         cd client/src; npm install; cd ../..
 re-compilation of front-end: